The induced metric and bending lamination on the boundary of convex hyperbolic 3-manifolds: introduction

 We prove a similar statement for third fundamental forms.

-\begin{theorem*'} Let $h^{*}$ be Riemannian metrics on $S$, and denote their curvatures by $k_{h^*}$ (which is not necessarily constant).
+\begin{theorem*'} Let $h^{*}$ be a Riemannian metric on $S$, and denote its curvature by $k_{h^*}$ (which is not necessarily constant).
 We assume that $k_{h^{*}} < 1$.
 Moreover, we assume that every contractible closed geodesic with respect to $h^{*}$ has length strictly bigger than $2\pi$.
 Let $\mu$ be a measured lamination on $S$ such that every closed leaf has weight strictly smaller than $\pi$.
 Then, there exists a convex hyperbolic metric $g$ on $M=S\times(0,1)$, the interior of $\overline{M}=S\times[0,1]$, such that: \begin{itemize} \item $g$ induces a third fundamental form on $S\times \left\{ 0\right\}$ which is isotopic to $h^{*}$. \item $g$ induces on $S \times \left\{ 1\right\}$ a pleated surface structure in which its bending lamination is $\mu$. \end{itemize} Furthermore When we see $\overline{M}$ as an embedded manifold in a quasi-Fuchsian manifold $Q$, then the boundary $S\times \left\{ 0 \right\}$ is smoothly embedded. \end{theorem*'}

-However, it is currently unknown whether the convex hyperbolic metric $g$ on $M$ is unique under the conditions stated in Theorem A. \begin{question*} Is the metric $g$ given in Theorem A or in Theorem A* unique (up to isotopy) under the hypothesis of the theorem ? \end{question*}
+However, it is currently unknown whether the convex hyperbolic metric $g$ on $M$ is unique under the conditions stated in Theorem A. \begin{question} Is the metric $g$ given in Theorem A or in Theorem A* unique (up to isotopy) under the hypothesis of the theorems ? \end{question}